-- The consultant and the city staff provided an update to city council on the initial findings and draft recommendations of the plan.
-The staff provided an overview of traffic modeling data, parking blocks, current conditions, and recommendations for parking scenarios based on anticipated future growth. - The city council comments/discussion included: - How AADT (annual average daily traffic) compares to other cities - While the data shows there is sufficient parking at the Heit Center lot, there is a perception that people are having to park too far away. - Best practices and the parking space to building area ratios used for the parking standards. - The impact of traffic from school campus on public streets.
+In February, the project team provided an update to city council on the initial findings and draft recommendations of the plan.
+The staff provided an overview of traffic modeling data, parking blocks, current conditions, and recommendations for parking scenarios based on anticipated future growth.
+The city council comments/discussion included:

+- A comparison of AADT (annual average daily traffic) to other cities - The perception that people have to park far away from their destination in the Heit Center lot while the data shows there is sufficient parking at the Heit Center lot,. - The best practices and the parking space to building area ratios used for the parking standards. - The impact of traffic from school campus on public streets.
 The staff acknowledged the issue and commented that there are limits to infrastructure improvements.
 The goal of this plan is to balance operational and infrastructure improvements.